HotaruCMS/HotaruCMS/content/plugins/user_signin/readme.txt

 Description
 -----------
-Provides user login and registration
+Provides user login and registration.
+Includes anti-spam features such as ReCaptcha and email validation.

 Instructions
 ------------
 1. Upload the "user_signin" folder to your plugins folder.
-Install it from Plugin Management in Admin.
+2. Install it from Plugin Management in Admin.
+3. Edit settings in Admin -> User Signin

 Changelog
 ---------